 AMERICAN COMPANIES: Your second big ally is American companies that you know are prospering in China.
 Take advantage of opportunities to apply directly to these companies from home, interview at their headquarters, and talk over internship conditions in person.
 This is especially helpful if you already have a dream company in mind: it could be a start to a long track record with the same professionals!

 THE INTERNET: Your last partner in crime for finding internships in China is the internet.
 There are multiple websites that list many internship opportunities in various Chinese cities.
 Be sure to read reviews of internships in China written by past participants, which can help you debunk if a company is a scam or not (which can be an unfortunate reality).
-If you want to take matters into your own hands and organize your Chinese internship independently, you can check out websites such as The Beijinger or City Weekend, which offer users large classified sections.
+If you want to take matters into your own hands and organize your Chinese internship independently, you can check out websites such as The Beijinger, which offers users large classified sections.
 Americans should also check out the Chamber of Commerce website!

 2. Choose Your Field of Interest